yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - If the ACME STAR protocol fails, Order' moves to "invalid" and the same state is reflected in the NDC Order;
-- If the ACME STAR run is successful (i.e., Order' is "valid"), IdO copies the "star-certificate" URL from Order' to Order and moves its state "valid".
+- If the ACME STAR run is successful (i.e., Order' is "valid"), IdO copies the "star-certificate" URL from Order' to Order and moves its state to "valid".

 The NDC can now download, install and use the short-term certificate bearing the name delegated by the IdO.
 This sequence of actions is repeated until the